-District court finds that insurance premium excise tax does not apply to retrocession transactions
+District court finds that insurance premium excise tax does not apply to retrocession transactions - .PDF file.

 By Bruce J Wein, Gerald Rokoff, David D Luce and Michael Greenberg